briandelmsft/SentinelAutomationModules/Workbook/readme.md

 ## Make the workbook visible in the Workbooks blade
 Use the deploy to Azure link above and before creating the deployment, click the **Edit template** link.
-Replace the line 13 and 14 of the ARM template by the following data:
+Replace the lines 13 and 14 of the ARM template with the following data:

 `"workbookType": "workbook",` becomes `"workbookType": "sentinel",`
 `"workbookSourceId": "Azure Monitor",` becomes `"workbookSourceId": "{resource ID}",`